-- 1. Class One Sanctions: If the Honor Committee members or the Vice Dean for Students conclude that the student has committed a Class One violation of the Honor Code as defined in Article III, Section B, the recommended penalty shall be suspension, expulsion or withdrawal of an awarded degree, unless the Honor Committee members or Vice Dean find substantially mitigating circumstances warrant a lesser penalty as set out in the following paragraph. . . . - 2.
-Class Two Sanctions: If the Honor Committee members or Vice Dean for Students conclude that the student has committed a Class Two violation of the Honor Code as defined in Article III, Section B, the Honor Committee members or Vice Dean for Students shall recommend such lesser penalty as they deem appropriate, including, but not limited to: a warning; a fine; probation; reference to counseling; or notation in the student's permanent file, unless the Honor Committee members or Vice Dean find substantially aggravating circumstances warrant a harsher penalty as set out in the preceding paragraph.
+- 1. Class One Sanctions: If the Honor Committee members or the Deputy Vice Dean conclude that the student has committed a Class One violation of the Honor Code as defined in Article III, Section B, the recommended penalty shall be suspension, expulsion or withdrawal of an awarded degree, unless the Honor Committee members or Deputy Vice Dean find substantially mitigating circumstances warrant a lesser penalty as set out in the following paragraph. . . . - 2.
+Class Two Sanctions: If the Honor Committee members or Vice Dean conclude that the student has committed a Class Two violation of the Honor Code as defined in Article III, Section B, the Honor Committee members or the Vice Dean shall recommend such lesser penalty as they deem appropriate, including, but not limited to: a warning; a fine; probation; reference to counseling; or notation in the student's permanent file, unless the Honor Committee members or Vice Dean find substantially aggravating circumstances warrant a harsher penalty as set out in the preceding paragraph.

-Specific Application of the Honor Code to Appellate Advocacy
+B. Specific Application of the Honor Code to Appellate Advocacy

-The assignments students submit must be their own work product, including all research, writing, and citation.
+The assignments students submit must be their own work product.
+Students must do their own research, but they are encouraged to discuss application of cases and arguments with one another.
 A student must not write another student's brief.
 Students must not give an outline, a list of cases, or a completed assignment to another student.
 Both the student who loans the work product and the student who uses it are equally at fault.
-Students must not consult any attorney, judge, faculty, instructor, Legal Writing Specialist, ASP mentor, or other student on any question dealing with the substance of the Appellate Advocacy problem.
-After final briefs are turned in, students may practice their oral arguments with members of MCAB and classmates as long as the student is not arguing against the classmate in final oral argument rounds.
-Students may not practice their oral arguments at any time with any other faculty.
-Students must not obtain or review the briefs actually filed in the Supreme Court or any lower court on their Appellate Advocacy case, including amicus briefs and briefs related to the petition for certiorari, and any memoranda filed in the lower courts.
+Students must not consult any attorney or judge on any question dealing with the substance of the Appellate Advocacy problem.
+Students must not discuss their brief with any faculty member other than me without prior permission to do so from me.
+Students must not obtain or review the briefs or any other documents actually filed in the Supreme Court or any lower court in their Appellate Advocacy case, including amicus briefs, briefs related to the petition for certiorari, and any memoranda filed in the lower courts.
 Failure to follow this rule will be prosecuted as a Class One Honor Code Violation.

-Acknowledgement of Authority
+C. Acknowledgement of Authority